Producing messages

 the producer used in various Ruby processes.
 Please note, that you should not close the producer manually if you are using the Embedding API in the same process.

-Closing producer used in Puma
+Closing Producer Used in Puma (Single Mode)

 # config/puma.rb